chirpy2605/voron/general/Alternative_Voron_Mounts/Modified_Mounts/Micron_Pandora/README.md

 In addition to the mounts, there are sets of 3mm and 5mm [Spacers](STLs/) to provide more room at the rear for cabling.

-- MGN9H mount with provision for M3x16mm screws to decrease plastic flex, increase rigidity, increase durability which includes two lower mount points for the toolhead to the carriage
+- MGN9H/MGN9C mounts with provision for M3x16mm screws to decrease plastic flex, increase rigidity, increase durability which includes two lower mount points for the toolhead to the carriage

-- MGN9H mount with provision for M3x16mm screws to decrease plastic flex, increase rigidity, increase durability which does not includes two lower mount points
+- MGN9H/MGN9C mounts with provision for M3x16mm screws to decrease plastic flex, increase rigidity, increase durability which does not includes two lower mount points

 - 3mm Spacer set